AccumulateNetwork/accumulate/CONTRIBUTING.md

 + **The most important aspects to consider when reviewing changes are readability and verification.**
 + A pull request must be small enough that it can be reasonably reviewed.
-If the request is too large, as the author to split the changes into multiple pull requests.
+If the request is too large, ask the author to split the changes into multiple pull requests.
 + If the code is difficult to read, leave a comment.
 This could be a request to add additional comments, or to rewrite a function in a more readable way.